The 80% Rule of Retirement: Should This Rule be Retired?

 Why the 80% rule may not be enough

-The reality is that retirement spending doesn’t move in a straight line.
+The reality is that retirement spending doesn’t move in a straight line, despite what the chart above may imply.
 According to the J.P.
 Morgan study, spending varies from year to year and is far from predictable for most retirees.
-Some retirees experience a “retirement spending surge” during the early years when they’re eager to enjoy life and tackle their bucket lists.
+Some retirees experience a “retirement spending surge” during the early years when they’re eager to enjoy life and tackle their bucket lists, or at the very end of life when they require more medical care.

 Beyond personal spending patterns, broader economic factors are straining retiree budgets.
 For example, health care costs continue to rise faster than general inflation.
 Fidelity estimates that a 65-year-old retiring today will need $165,000 for medical expenses alone.
 That excludes long-term care, which can add a significant burden later in life and isn’t covered by Medicare.